#17 In the Judging a Photograph Series

 Understanding What the Phone Camera is Doing

-If I’ve got my phone camera I am limited by its wide angle lens and the fact it hasn’t got a true zoom.
-Also the exposures values are judged automatically, giving me little control.
+If I’m using my phone at the beach for photos then I am limited by its wide angle lens.
+Also it hasn’t got a true zoom.
+The exposures values are judged automatically, giving me little control.
 What kind of pictures can I take?

 My phone guesses the correct exposure by looking at the centre portion of the screen i.e. a fairly large area in the middle.
 It doesn’t matter where I tap to focus, it’s always judging the exposure of the photo using the centre of the screen.